Sensing Nanos

-Sensing Nanos : Raewyn Turner, Brian Harris & Toni Fröhlich 2018.
+Sensing Nanos Raewyn Turner & Brian Harris & Toni Frohlich

 Many everyday objects, for example shaving foam, vitamins, soap powders and personal care products are nano-enabled and nano-enhanced imbuing them with magical properties.
 Imagine if they entered our bodies and converged with our inner worlds?